yerinsmgmt/markdowns/send.md

 # 9. HR / Recruitment

-> **In plain words.** Job adverts, reading CVs, interview notes, and the same policy question every week.
-Everything except the hiring decision, which stays human.
+> **In plain words.** HR writes job adverts, reads through piles of CVs, takes interview notes, and answers the same question about leave every week.
+This section takes all of that off them.
+It does not touch the hiring decision itself, which stays with a person.

 ## Where time usually disappears